 - Humanities teaching in technical schools in Victoria

 - Curriculum & Research Branch, Victorian Education Department

 - Principal officer, School Improvement Plan, Vic Education Dept

 - Portfolio Coordination Division, Ministry of Education, Victoria

 Can Indigenous education afford to wait for a real response to Gonski?, The Conversation, 6 September 2012

 Will the curriculum review make it in to schools?
 It’s a political waiting game, The Conversation, 13 November 2014

 - Education in the Anthropocene

 - Critical education policy analysis across the globe

-- Curriculum and School reform
+- Curriculum & school reform